DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/interact-with-the-page.md

 ### Download Files in IE

-TestCafe prevents native dialogs before file download in all browsers except Internet Explorer.
+TestCafe cannot prevent native dialogs before file download in Internet Explorer.
 This dialog prevents automatic file download, but does not block the page.

 The following example shows how to ignore the dialog and download the file: